p-arrow/ctf/DefendTheWeb/24Bit and higher.md

 ```

 - We can recognize the hardcoded password **code123** and use it to enter the next level ... but we fail !
-- Let's try to rewrite the code: Instead of `document.thecode = 'code123'` we could write `var thecode = 'code123'` ... but this doesn't work either
+- Let's try to rewrite the code: Instead of `document.thecode = 'code123'` we could write `var thecode = 'code123'` ... but the password code123 still doesn't work
-- Then, why not delete the whole part `document.thecode = 'code123'` and implement 'code123' directly into the script?
+- Then, why don't we delete the whole part `document.thecode = 'code123'` and implement 'code123' directly?
-	- Means, `if(document.getElementById('password').value == code123`
+	- Means, for instance, `if(document.getElementById('password').value == code123`
 	- Still no success !
 - Maybe 'code123' is just not the right answer
 - We start the search engine `Control + F` and enter "thecode": 4 hits !
-The last hit reveals new information:
+The last hit reveals new information at the end of the sourcecode:

 ![grafik](https://user-images.githubusercontent.com/84674087/134198815-3ed975ef-13fe-48f1-878f-12d8d3db31f4.png)

+- No matter what we change at the beginning of the sourcecode, "thecode" gets overwritten in the final end ...
 - We translate the hexcode into ASCII and get this phrase: **c221802f20**

 ![grafik](https://user-images.githubusercontent.com/84674087/134201166-f613eeb3-cd36-4eba-be3c-520083e2828f.png)